Giants vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Giants have posted a mark of 2-1.
+- The Giants have played as the underdog in four of their past 10 games and have gone 3-1 in those contests.

-- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on four occasions.
+- In their last 10 matchups with a total posted by oddsmakers, the Giants and their opponents are 4-5-1 when it comes to hitting the over.

-- The past 10 Giants contests have not had a spread set by bookmakers.
+- Bookmakers have not posted a runline in any of the Giants' past 10 matchups.

 Explore More About This Game